We're a community-based organization

 How our partnerships work

-Buckle Up for Life offers three types of partnerships.
+Buckle Up for Life offers multiple types of partnerships.
 Through these partnerships, organizations can apply for funding, car seats, access to resources to support implementation of a community-based child passenger safety program, or a combination of the three depending on their needs.
 We accept new community partners every year and begin taking applications at the beginning of each calendar year.

 Every family, every child, every ride